intel/llvm/sycl/doc/design/GroupSort.md

 To implement `memory_required` methods for sorters we need to calculate how much temporary memory is needed.
-However, we don't have an information how much memory is needed by backend compiler.
+However, we don't know how much memory is needed by backend compiler.
 That's why we need a Level Zero function that calls a function from the backend and provide actual value to the SYCL code.